You will fall in LOVE with these easy low carb keto muffins – even if you’re not on the keto diet. That’s how addictively good they are!

 So far, I’ve done plain, blueberry, banana (adapted from these Banana Muffins), and of course a chocolate version.

 For blueberry keto muffins, simply add a handful of blueberries right before baking.
 Only stir very gently, so as not to break the berries.
+Or just use this recipe: Keto Blueberry Muffins.

 Other variations include adding a pinch of cinnamon or orange or lemon zest to the batter.
 What will you add to yours???